 Reception is laid back and friendly, and comes with a map of the property, which sprawls – actually is terraced – downhill, with rooms and restaurants in both the Shoe Factory section (upper) and Tobacco Warehouse section (lower).

 Rooms at Craddock Terry Hotel

 In the shoe factory building – slat wood steel and beam ceilings soar 12 to 15 feet above luxe rooms handsomely dressed in shades of moss, ecru, and exposed brick.
-Pillow top beds are the stuff of memories – so sinkably, sinfully restful, they are often the first thing that guests gush about here.
-There are reminders of the hotel’s history everywhere.
+Best of all, pillow top beds are the stuff of memories.
+They are so sinkably, sinfully restful, they are often the first thing that guests remark on.
+Like a good boutique, there are reminders of the hotel’s former iteration everywhere.

-Before you walk in, each room is identified by a different type of shoe on the outside of each door (with number below).
-There’s shoe art on the walls and footwear bath mats.
-But the coolest artifact is what you’ll find on the bed when you first walk in: a hefty wood shoebox that’s used for breakfast room service delivery the next morning.
-Fill out the short form inside, leave the whole thing outside your door, and sometime between 6 and 7am, you’ll awake to find a fresh muffin, yogurt, banana, and OJ inside (use the Kerug Coffee maker in the room to complete your morning meal).
+Fill out the short form inside, leave the box outside your door, and sometime between 6 and 7am, find a fresh muffin, yogurt, banana, and OJ inside.
+(Use the Kerug Coffee maker in the room to complete your morning meal).

 Though the lighting in the large marble bathroom is a bit dim, the humongous stone tile shower, large enough for two or more, more than makes up for it.
-Rooms from $136 – $245 include parking and Continental Breakfast delivered to your door.
+Rooms from $136 – $245.
+Includes parking and Continental Breakfast delivered to your door.